alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2020-09-11-tijaniyyah.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: Tijaniyyah Tariqah
+title: "Tijaniyyah Tariqah (Sufi order)"
 hijri: Muharram 22, 1442 AH
 lang: en
+note: false
+uid: tijaniyyah
-category: ["sufism", tijaniyyah]
+category: ["sufism"]
-source: Majmu' Fatawa of Ibn Baz, vol 6
+source: "Majmu' Fatawa of Ibn Baz, vol 6"
 excerpt: "We have so many followers of the Tijaniyyah, but I have known from your Program that it is an innovated Tariqah (Sufi order)"
 muftis:
   shaykh: